ddantas/visiongl/README.txt

         Compilation

-The library requires OpenCV 2.4.0 or superior, CUDA 4 or superior, GLEW 1.6 or superior and freeglut 3 or superior.
-OpenGL is also required!
+The library requires CUDA 4 or superior, GLEW 1.6 or superior and freeglut 3 or superior.
+OpenGL support by the hardware is also required!

 To install GLEW:
 apt-get install libglew1.6 libglew1.6-dev